Sekagra/hackatum2018/README.md

 Speed
 =====

 This project was created in the context of HackaTUM 2018.
-The Android game and the driving "bomb" were created within 36 hours minus a negligible amount of sleep.
+The Android game and the driving "bomb" were built within 36 hours minus a negligible amount of sleep.

 At the end the project was actually declared as one of the winners...YEAH: